Constructive Discharge: An Outlaw Employment Separation?

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-It may occur to you -- after you jump ship -- that you have a valid claim against your former employer for wrongful termination.
+It may later occur to you -- after you jump ship -- that you were on the verge of making a valid claim against your former employer for wrongful termination.
 Perhaps your employer made promises that were not kept, you were subjected to conduct that was discriminatory and violated your civil rights, you were forced to commit acts that are repugnant to the public policy of the State of California, or you were the victim of unlawful retaliation.
 But how can you sue for wrongful termination if you weren't terminated?
 You quit, remember?

 If you were constructively discharged, then a wrongful termination claim may be workable.
 However, to prove constructive discharge, you have to essentially show that you were forced to quit.
 The burden will be on you to show that the working conditions or treatment were so intolerable that any reasonable employee would have had no reasonable alternative but to resign.
 You'll also have to show that these conditions or mistreatment happened fairly closely in time to your decision to leave.
 Your former employer’s attorney may well argue in response that you had alternatives and/or you failed to give the employer notice and the opportunity to resolve the problems.